Alexhb61/Matrix_Algorithms/BQP/Hidden_Shift_Problem.md

 # Algorithm 2:
 ## Small number subcase:
+Given a hidden shift problem where the abelian group's size is a small number d, We can solve this in polynomial time with two Quantum fourier transforms, and some post-measurement analysis.
 ### Small number definition:
 Let d be a number given in unary as part of the input.
 Then we call it small, because we are given it in unary not binary.

-Given a hidden shift problem where the abelian group's size is a small number d, We can solve this in polynomial time with two Quantum fourier transforms, and some post-measurement analysis.
+### Small number QFT:
+We can pefrom the quantum fourier transform exactly for any small number d in poly(d) time, because it is a unitary gate of d dimensions.
 ### Trial Pseudocode:
 Given f(b,x) as an orcale:
 1. Trial Start: